susannebradley/smbradley.com/content/post/writing-a-research-mission-statement.md

 title = "Writing a Research Mission Statement" date = 2018-07-27T17:30:01-07:00 draft = false
-summary = "Nearly every business has a mission statement, which helps them focus on the values they deem most important.
+summary = "Nearly every business has a mission statement, which helps them focus on their values and long-term goals.
 But individuals can write mission statements, too.
 Here's why aspiring academics should write a mission statement for their research."

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.